GuanLab/PDTap/README.md

 ```

 ### Input Data
-The tapping data are stored in the .json format.
+The tapping data are stored in the .json format (See the toy examples in the `toy_data/`).
 Before given to the model, we transfer them to numpy arrays as the following and save to .npy files.
 Please check the `extract_coord.py` as an example on extracting the coordinates data from the JSON files.
 ```
 # Example of the coordinates processed data
 Timstamp        Buttom              Coord_X     Coord_Y